borispovod/crypti/docs/sandbox/Sandbox.md

 #### clearTimers()

-Remove all timers from plugin memory
+Remove all timers from plugin memory.

+## Sandbox messages

+Sandbox messages are JSON convertible objects.
+Each message has `type` property to specify message type.
+Each plugin could specify it's own exchange format.
+But it strongly recommended to use messages as objects and do not use `type` in other purposes then described.

+## Sandbox transport

+Transport plugins should to realize `send` and `exec` methods for sandbox communication and provide transport functionality.

 ## Built-in plugins

 ### Process plugin

-This plugin spawn new node process and initialize communication channel via native node ipc.
+This plugin spawn new node process and initialize communication channel via default node IPC.

+Note that default IPC channel is blocking and should not be used for big data transaction.
+It's limited to 64 Kb.
+Use TCP transport plugin to send big amounts of data.

 #### Options